luk036/luk036.github.io/algo4dfm/lec05.md

 \end{array}
 $$

-- is equivalent to the minimum cost-to-time ratio (linear).
+- is equivalent to the minimum cost-to-time ratio cycle (linear).

 - However, actual path delay distributions are non-Gaussian.